MunaZekia/PWA-Text-Editor/01-Class-Content/22-State/01-Activities/06-Stu_Reducers/README.md

 How does the test's error message inform us about where the error is occurring?

 How can we use `switch` statements to an advantage in this activity?
+//switch statements are used to execute different actions based on different conditions.

 ## 🏆 Bonus